angular/angular/aio/content/guide/component/component-example-lifecycle.md

 When you run the *AfterView* sample, notice how frequently Angular runs the `ngAfterViewChecked()` hook method.
 Often when there are no changes of interest.
-Be very careful about how much logic or computation you put into one of these methods.
+Be careful about how much logic or computation you put into one of these methods.

 <div class="lightbox">